You may always be interested in learning a foreign language. But picking a language that suits you best can be exciting yet challenging.

 While German and French are derived from the same source, their diction differs wildly.
 Both also differ in many ways, like grammar and words.

 While German grammar is complex, the pronunciation is ok.
-On the other hand, French is more complicated, with sounds for an average speaker of English and European languages.
+On the other hand, French is more complicated, with sounds typical of an English and European speaker.

 2. Number of speakers & where is it spoken?